supershadoe/delta/README.md

 ## App Features:
 It Provides Various Information And Features Such As:
-- ⚙️ Usual Info provided by settings app such as hotspot name, passphrase, Security type, Frequency bands, Quick connect using QR, etc.
+- ⚙️ Usual Info Provided By Settings App Such As Hotspot Name, Password, Security Type, Frequency Bands, Quick Connect Using QR...
 - 📃 List of connected devices.
 - 📱 Modifying amount of devices that can connect.
 - hanging MAC randomization settings.
 - ⌛ Setting Auto Turn-off timeout.
 - 🚧 Blocklist to prevent certain devices from connecting.
 - 🔐 Make Hotspot's SSID hidden (device doesn't appear on WiFi scans)
-- 🔗 Quick Setting Tile to easily turn hotspot on/off from notification shade.
+- 🔗 Quick Setting Tile to Easily turn hotspot On/Off from notification shade.
 - 🛠️ Control hotspot using Tasker/other automation apps.

 ---